 8.5 The Influence of New Technology

 New technologies have a profound impact, not only on the way films get made, but also on the economic structure of the film industry.
 When VCR technology made on-demand home movie viewing possible for the first time, filmmakers had to adapt to a changing market.
 The recent switch to digital technology also represents a turning point for film.
-This section will discuss how these and other technologies have changed the face of cinema.
+This section will discuss how these and other technologies have transformed the cinematic landscape.

 Effects of Home Entertainment Technology